kettanaito/react-advanced-form/docs/architecture/reactive-props.md

 ## Specification
 *Reactive prop* - is a field's prop, which value is resolved automatically using the live subscriptions system.
 The latter allows to subscribe to the specific props changes of the fields referenced within the reactive prop resolver function.

-Reactive props use the principles of [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming), allowing the form to listen and react to certain events in a pre-defined way.

 > **Note:** Right now only `required` prop can be used as a reactive prop.